github/chatops-controller/README.md

 be the github login of the user typing the command, and `room_id` will be where it was typed.

 You can return `jsonrpc_success` with a string to return text to chat.
-It's fine to post error conditions, like `project not found`, using `jsonrpc_success`.
-In this case, `jsonrpc_success` implies that the RPC worked, not the command.
+If you have an input validation or other handle-able error, you can use `jsonrpc_failure` to send a helpful error message.

 ChatOps are regular old rails controller actions, and you can use niceties like `before_filter` and friends. `before_filter :echo, :load_user` for the above